saifuldipak/MergePDFs/README.md

 ## Description
-'merge.py' is a script to merge multiple pdf files into one.
+This is a Python script to merge multiple pdf files into one.
 It can merge password protected pdf files also.
+Tested on Python 3.10.6 on Linux Ubuntu 22.04 LTS (Kernel 5.19.10)

 ## Installation
 **Install prerequisite packages**